Omerss/GraphGame/readme.md

 * [CreateRandGraph](GraphGeneration/CreateRandGraph.py) - Creates random graphs.

 #### GraphsData
 Contains all the graphs used in the main game.
-All graphs are in xml format.
+All graphs are in json format.
-* [questions_format](GraphsData/questions_format.txt) - A guide on how to insert questions into the graph xml

 #### Images
 Contains images used in the project and game